pausan/migrate2gitlfs/README.md

 **Features:**

-  - Migrates master/main branch
+  - Migrates a single branch
   - Preserves:
     - Commits (all info: authors, dates and messages)
     - Commit tags (authors, dates and messages)
   - Specified patterns are added as LFS
   - Removes specific files from history
   - Analyzes commit history looking for LFS files and secrets files
+  - Normal tags are preserved

 **Caveats:**

-  - History is rewritten (commit hashes change)
+  - History is rewritten
+  - All commit hashes change
   - Only one branch will be migrated
   - All commits will be rebased as if all commits happened on one branch
-  - Special tags such as blobs or trees are lost (unusual to have them, but anyway)
+  - Special "tags" such as blobs or trees are lost (unusual to have them, but anyway)

 ## Modes

-It contains two modes. `analyze` mode and `migrate` mode
+It contains three modes. `analyze` mode, `migrate` mode and `show` mode.

 ### analyze